 Making our streets cleaner

 We have thrown down the gauntlet to challenge individuals, community groups, schools and businesses to take greater pride in ‘Our Streets’ and join forces to work together to keep them clean and tidy.

-“We face a constant battle to keep our streets clean, and it is a battle that we cannot win without the public’s help.
-That’s why we have issued the ‘Our Streets’ challenge – we want people to take pride in where they live, to think twice before they throw litter on the ground and to take action if they see litter.
+The ‘Our Streets’ challenge asks people to take pride in where they live, to think twice before they throw litter on the ground and to take action if they see litter.

 Litter is everyone’s problem – we need to tackle it together.
 If everyone picked up just one piece of litter every day, think of the difference it would make.